 How to Develop Your Young People in Lockdown

 One of the main conclusions I came to in researching my book, Next Generation Leadership, is that Generation Ys (Millennials) crave development more than almost anything else from their organisations.
-But I question I hear now that we are in lockdown under Covid is: How can we recreate the development that would have happened organically by our youngest colleagues’ observing how senior people go about doing business?
+But the question I hear now that we are in lockdown under Covid is: How can we recreate the development that would have happened organically by our youngest colleagues’ observing how senior people go about doing business?

 There are still at least a couple of things that we can do.
 First, even under lockdown, we can invite our young team members to senior stakeholder meetings, senior customers or strategic conversations, even if they are just observing.
 If we want to enhance a culture of development, one way to do that is to help our people observe desired behaviours.
 The best definition I’ve ever heard of ‘culture’ is so good because it is so simple.
 It’s just two words: ‘shared behaviours’.
 That’s it!
 But that definition implies that you have to give your people the opportunity to observe behaviours in action, and you can certainly still do that under lockdown.